thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 `$ echo "Hmmm" > bookshelf.txt`

-Now `cat booshelf.txt` again.
+Now `cat bookshelf.txt` again.
 Our old text has been replaced with the new text "Hmmm".
 Sometimes we'll want to __append__ to the existing text instead of overwriting it.
 We use two angle brackets `>>` to append the string to the end of the file:

 __Try This__